eiyouwangding/PRIVASEE/README.md

 # PRIVASEE
- This is the project for 'PwC Science and Technology Students Special Training Camp' from NYU Shanghai 'Ni Shuo De Dou Dui'
+ This is the project for '2020 PwC Science and Technology Students Special Training Camp' from NYU Shanghai 'Ni Shuo De Dou Dui'.
+ This project won the championship.